 Claire Taylor is in the 3rd year of her PhD studies at the Australian National University.
 She is looking at factors that influence maternal investment within superb fairy-wrens.
 So far this has involved a lot of field work, with 32 breeding pairs of wrens being monitored in this field season alone.
 The season runs from September to February, although this can be cut short if there is a week of hot weather early in the new year.

 The heat, especially those 40-degree days, can slightly speed up the incubation process, though not by more than a day.
 All of this potentially has interesting implications as the climate continues to undergo change.
-A greater percentage of hot days like is predicted could impact breeding and incubations, though this isn’t part of Claire’s work currently.
+A greater percentage of hot days is predicted.
+This could impact breeding and incubation, though this isn’t part of Claire’s work currently.

 Claire spends a decent chunk of every day walking around Campbell Park in all weather conditions, looking for new nests, checking eggs and feeding birds as part of a food supplementation experiment.

-Fairy-wren nests suffer high levels of depredation from other birds and snakes snacking on eggs or chicks.
+Fairy-wren nests suffer high levels of predation from other birds and snakes, that snack on eggs or chicks.
 While these nests are brilliantly camouflaged and hidden in blackberry bushes, using the same nest after a predation event isn’t an ideal fix.
 This means the wrens will choose a new spot to rebuild the nest and lay another clutch of eggs.
 Over the season they can have up to 8 breeding attempts each with up to four eggs.
 And with a 1.5 gram egg from a nine gram bird that’s a significant amount of effort going into producing offspring consistently in one season.
 I had no idea breeding for these tiny birds was so difficult!